scummvm/scummvm/doc/docportal/advanced_topics/understand_graphics.rst

 ------------------------------------

 Older games were designed to be run at 320x200 pixels, but on systems where each pixel was rectangular instead of square.
 This means that on modern systems these games look wider and flatter than they are supposed to.
 Aspect ratio correction duplicates lines of pixels to correct this.

+For a game with an original resolution of 320x200, aspect ratio correction results in a resolution of 320x240.

 .. figure:: ../images/graphics/aspect_ratio/no_aspect_ratio.png